Lothiraldan/saltpad/docs/saltpad-docker.md

 There is an alternative Docker image that use salt-api stable instead of develop version.

 The configuration is the same than the one on develop version, but it can help you test saltpad against a stable version of salt-api.
 For now, only the rest_cherrypy deployment works against the stable version, so you need to put ```localhost:8000``` for ```API_URL``` and ```/saltpad/``` for ```PATH_PREFIX``` in your file ```settings.json```.
 You will also need to build saltpad first, using the command ```npm run build```.
-Question 3? where in which environment or in which docker container is this to be done?
+Question 3?
+Where in which environment or in which docker container is this to be done?
 Sorry I find this is jumping about, and I am lost?

 Please refer to the main README for more informations on the subject.
-Question 4? this does not make sense? maybe content from readme has been moved out? can you actually link to the section you are referring to?
+Question 4?
+This does not make sense?
+Maybe content from readme has been moved out?
+Can you actually link to the section you are referring to?

 Uncomment the right ```dockerfile``` line in docker-compose.yml (the one actually commented), build the docker images with ```docker-compose build```, launch them with ```docker-compose up``` then access ```http://localhost:8000/saltpad``` to have access to saltpad.

-# Saltpad docker image Question 5? which Dockerfile is this section dealing with?
+# Saltpad docker image Question 5?
+Which Dockerfile is this section dealing with?

 The dockerfile will build a docker container to run saltpad in.
 It will use the file ```settings.json``` to configure the container.